n00mkrad/VapourSynth-RIFE-ncnn-Vulkan/RIFE/docs/readme.md

 - `MVTools_MVAnalysisData`
 - `MVTools_vectors`

-That makes it possible to feed RIFE-derived motion into MVTools consumers such as `mv.Mask`, `mv.Flow`, `mv.FlowBlur`, and, with suitable settings, degrain-style functions.
+That makes it possible to feed RIFE-derived motion into MVTools consumers such as `mv.Mask`, `mv.Flow`, or `mv.Degrain*`.

 Interpolation is no longer part of this fork.
 Use the unmodified upstream RIFE plugin when you want frame interpolation output.

 ## What this build adds

 - `rmv.RIFEMV(...)`
-  Returns both backward and forward vector clips at once.
+  Returns both backward and forward vector clips from one inference pass.
-  The current implementation shares one inference pass per adjacent frame pair.

 - `rmv.RIFEMVApprox2(...)`
   Returns approximate vectors for deltas 1 and 2 by composing adjacent motions.

 - `rmv.RIFEMVApprox3(...)`
   Returns approximate vectors for deltas 1, 2, and 3 by composing adjacent motions.

-## Migration from removed `rmv.RIFE`

-- `rmv.RIFE(...)` has been removed from this fork.
-- For interpolation, use the unmodified upstream RIFE plugin.
-- If you only need one direction, call `rmv.RIFEMV(...)` and use the output you need.
-- `meta_clip` has been removed from `rmv.RIFEMV`, `rmv.RIFEMVApprox2`, and `rmv.RIFEMVApprox3`.
-Existing scripts must stop passing `meta_clip`.
-- `sad_multiplier` has been removed from `rmv.RIFEMV`, `rmv.RIFEMVApprox2`, and `rmv.RIFEMVApprox3`.
-Apply any SAD scaling downstream instead.

 ## Important limitations